 Whilst MTD will offer challenges (and many more myths), individuals and businesses will benefit from the following:

 - Through the digital accountant individuals and businesses will be able to see a complete picture of their tax affairs and be able to manage all their liabilities at the same time, in the same place

 - HMRC will collect and process information affecting tax in as close to real time as possible

 - MTD should prevent tax due and repayments from building up

 - Individuals and businesses should no longer have to wait until the of the tax year to know how much tax they must pay, which will provide certainty and help to budget accordingly

 We understand that Making Tax Digital is a challenging time for self-employed people, small businesses and landlords.
-If you are a SRK client, please contact your dedicated associate for any and all support that you require through this transition.
-If you are not currently a SRK client, we'd love to help by offering you a free consultation.
+If you are a GrowFactor client, please contact your dedicated associate for any and all support that you require through this transition.
+If you are not currently a GrowFactor client, we’d love to help by offering you a free consultation.